Admont Abbey: Museums

 Since the Baroque period the abbots had accumulated a collection of "curiosities" and scientific specimens of various sorts, which were entirely destroyed in the fire of 1865.
 As part of the reconstruction, Father Gabriel Strobl determined to replace the lost collections, and so formed the nucleus of the modern museums.
 Father Strobl was himself a botanist but also worked on building up the insect collection, so much so that he became one of the great entomologists of his day.
 The Natural History museum now contains over 250,000 insect specimens, including one of the three largest collections of flies, or Diptera, in Europe.
-Other collections of, for example, minerals and rock, and exotic species, have also been formed.

-The abbey also houses two major art collections of Historical and Modern Art.
-The historical art collection was begun in 1959 by Father Adalbert Krause, and has been significantly augmented since 1980.
-The present museum was opened in 2003.
-The collection particularly features ecclesiastical art, and contains for example many works of ecclesiastical embroidery by the famous craftsman Benno Haan and of the abbey sculptor Joseph Stammel.

-Since 1997, the abbey has also been building up a collection of contemporary art, largely produced by young Austrian artists and often specially designed for the abbey premises.